someobserver/recurgence/README.md

 ---

-*This repository explores how minimal rules generate maximal complexity—and what that means for consciousness, meaning, and the nature of reality itself.*

-*All claims are working hypotheses subject to recursive refinement.*

-*But the visceral encounter of meaning emerging through constraint?
-That phenomenological experience is available right now.*
+<small>*This repository explores how minimal rules generate maximal complexity—and what that means for consciousness, meaning, and the nature of reality itself.
+All claims are working hypotheses subject to recursive refinement.
+But the visceral encounter of meaning emerging through constraint?
+That phenomenological experience is available right now.
+[All You Need Is Wisdom](/wise/)*</small>

+---